Information about some of the questions we have received about PFAS.

 - Is off-white and/or brown

-- Often accumulates in bays, eddies or river blockages
+- Often accumulates in bays, where there is circular movement of water, or river blockages

 - May have an earthy or fishy aroma